New Hampshire Winter Vacations

 If you just can’t ski, snowboard, or cross-country ski, and just don’t want to start now – you can still enjoy an exhilarating ride down the slopes.
 Try Snow Tubing.
 Loon Mountain and other New Hampshire Ski Areas are now offering snow tube rides.
 Grab onto the tube and feel like a kid again.

 Why not try out that new camera?
 Plan a photo journey through New Hampshire.
 From the Great North Woods to the seacoast, New Hampshire provides for a wide range of breathtaking scenes.
-White Mountain winter views are world famous, The Grand Hotels are spectacular in a blanket of snow and the states large lakes shimmer and eventually freeze over during January.
-Share your photos, you may even win a great prize in our New Hampshire Photo Contest.
+White Mountain winter views are world-famous, The Grand Hotels are spectacular in a blanket of snow, and the state’s large lakes shimmer and eventually freeze over during January.

 New England Living